rkulla/vimogen/README.md

 A: Absolutely.
 Anything that works with Pathogen (which is almost everything) will work with Vimogen.

+__Q: I already use Dropbox (or similar) to keep my .vim/ directory synchronized.
+Why do I need something like Vimogen?__

+A: Even if you've created a symlink from ~/.vim/ to ~/Dropbox/path/to/.vim/, that will only help you keep your existing versions of plugins up-to-date.
+Vimogen will allow you to also automatically pull from all your plugins git repositories to keep them up todate in as easy as running 'vimogen' and typing 3 to run the updater.

 __Q: What does zero-configuration mean?__